HCWHA Mini-Grants

 - Battle of Falling Waters 1863 Foundation: $1,300 to research, develop, design, and fabricate an interpretive panel for the July 14, 1863 Falling Waters (MD) Battlefield.

-FY19 awardees
+FY19 Awardees

 - City of Hagerstown: $5,000 for the relocation and public display of the Revolutionary War-era Mt.
 Aetna Cannon.